 The dos and don’ts of dating a colleague

-The most common cliché is that of the boss with his secretary but there are many other examples of work-based relationships from the snog at the Christmas party to getting frisky in the supplies cupboard.
-Work-based relationships aren’t always superficial and it is almost inevitable that at some point in your career you will have a crush on someone at work.
-Here are some tips to help make sure you don’t end up wanting to resign if it doesn’t work out.
+The most common cliché is that of the boss with his secretary but there are many other examples of work-based relationships, from the snog at the Christmas party to getting frisky in the supplies cupboard.
+Work-based relationships aren’t always superficial and it is almost inevitable that at some point in your career you’ll develop a crush on someone at work.
+Here are some tips to help make sure you don’t end up wanting to resign if dating a colleague doesn’t work out.

 - Concentrate on building a good working relationship first – see how you cope with decision making, conflict etc. in the work environment

 - Study them as a person – do they have qualities you admire or is it just a physical attraction